Jayeshgiri-Bavaji/example-repo/README.txt

 #Example Repository
-This is a sampel repo, Hello!
+This is a sample repo, Hello!
 Coders

-This is second file
+This is changes in file